-A little background about me:
+A little background:

-In 1998 I decided to play the pipes.
+In 1998 I decided to learn the pipes.
 My determination and focus helped me to progress in a very short period of time, and in 1999 I marched in my very first St. Patrick's Day parades.
 It was tough, but I was determined to stick with it.
 I kept working hard and practicing, learning new tunes and learning about this wonderfully complicated instrument.

 My efforts paid off and I was eventually rewarded with the position of tuning the pipe band for parades and performances.
 It is a task I take very seriously.
 It's very rewarding to hear the results of your work when the pipe band sounds very good.
 I have pipers from all over the area contact me for individual advice, tuning, and bagpipe setup.
 From time to time I host seminars on bagpipe setup and maintenance as well.